 Community Services and Businesses that were previously directed to close and now reopened must complete a COVID-Safe Plan before they can reopen.

 This Plan will outline how your staff and patrons can be kept safe from COVID-19.
 The plan must be completed and made available at your business premises.
 If your business was allowed to reopen during Step 1 of South Australia’s Roadmap to Recovery, you must complete a Plan before 1 June.

-If your committee or group has not completed the COVID-Safe Plan, or does not have the plan available at your premises when requested, you can be fined up to $5000 on the sport for non-compliance, or face prosecution.
+If your committee or group has not completed the COVID-Safe Plan, or does not have the plan available at your premises when requested, you can be fined up to $5000 on the spot for non-compliance, or face prosecution.

 Please find the link to the COVID-19-Safe Plan Form here - https://www.covid-19.sa.gov.au/recovery/create-a-covid-safe-plan

 For more information, please contact the SA COVID-19 Information line - 1800 253 787 offers local information and advice on general COVID-19 information for South Australians.
 Operates from 8:00 am to 8:00 pm every day.